AminaRepo/100_Days_of_ML_Code/log.md

 **Link to work:** For the first submission, I obtained the 0.35689 as a loss value.
 I will write the sigmoid  classification function in  javascript for more tests.

+### Day 29: August 05, 2018

+**Today's Progress**: I am continuing my coursera courses.
+At the same time I am writing the javascript code for the logistic regression.

+**Thoughts:** I want to make the code works for any text file selected by the user.

+**Link to work:** no code yet.